Patricia Busk Professor of Quantitative Methods, Quantitative Methods Area

 - Kaplan, D., & Lee, C. (2018).
 Optimizing prediction using Bayesian model averaging: Examples using large-scale educational assessments.
 Evaluation Review Online Publication/Abstract.

 - Kaplan, D., & Su, D. (2016).
 On matrix sampling and imputation of context questionnaires with implications for the generation of plausible values in large-scale assessments.
 Journal of Educational and Behavioral Statistics, 41, 57-80.
 Online Publication/Abstract.

 - Kaplan, D., & Lee, C. (2015).
 Bayesian model averaging over directed acyclic graphs with implications for the predictive performance of structural equation models..
 Structural Equation Modeling Online Publication/Abstract.

 - Kaplan, D., Chen, J., Yavuz, S., & Lyu, W. (2022, July).
 Borrowing Historical Information for the Analysis of Large-Scale Assessments.
-Paper presented at the presented at the meeting of the International Society for Bayesian Analysis, Montreal, Canada.
+Paper presented at the meeting of the International Society for Bayesian Analysis, Montreal, Canada.